Mary de Selincourt1

 Last Edited=27 Dec 2008

-Mary de Selincourt is the daughter of Professor Ernest de Selincourt.1 She married Charles Richard Morris, Baron Morris of Grasmere, son of Meshach Charles Morris and Jane Brasier, on 26 January 1923 at Grasmere, Cumbria, England.1,2
+Mary de Selincourt is the daughter of Professor Ernest de Selincourt.1 She married Charles Richard Morris, Baron Morris of Grasmere, son of Meshach Charles Morris and Jane Brasier, on 26 January 1923 at Grasmere, Cumbria, EnglandG.1,2

-From 26 January 1923, her married name became Morris.3 She was invested as a Officer, Order of the British Empire (O.B.E.) in 1952.1
+From 26 January 1923, her married name became Morris.3 She was appointed Officer, Order of the British Empire (O.B.E.) in 1952.1

 Children of Mary de Selincourt and Charles Richard Morris, Baron Morris of Grasmere